Meet the Strategic Board

 I’m very much a people person, which is why my career was in sales.
 I have 2 children and 3 grandchildren.
 I learnt very early in life, you only get out of it what you put into it, and so I have always enjoyed involving myself in the communities in which I have lived, Community Associations, Round Table, and Councils, Parish, Town and Borough.
 Being involved in civic life gives you the opportunity to protect and develop the area in which you live, that’s also one of the reasons I got involved at Havebury.

 I joined the Havebury Board in September 2013, and was re-appointed for a further three years a the AGM in October 2016.
-As well as my position in the Strategic Board, I am also an Independent Non-Executive Director and Vice-Chair of the Operational Board here at Havebury.
+As well as my position in the Strategic Board, I am also Vice-Chair of the Operations Committee at Havebury.

 I am now a non-practicing solicitor having retired from full-time work in 2011, but now occupying the detailed non-executive positions.
 My previous roles have included being a Non-Executive Director and Chair of the Remuneration Committee at Julian Support Limited, and being a Governing Body Member, Chair of the Patient Experience Safety and Quality Committee Engagement Panel and a Member of the Audit and Risk Committee and the Remuneration Committee at the Governing Body North Norfolk (and Broadland) Clinical Commissioning Group.